Too often people confuse someone who is shy with someone who is an introvert. This post has compiled signs of an introvert personality to help you.

 3. You’re pretty much bored never

 If you can’t remember the last time you were legitimately bored, chances are, you’re probably an introvert.
-You don’t need other people to have fun, you always can think of something great to do because you find good company in yourself.
+You don’t need other people to have fun, you always can think of something great to do because you find a good company in yourself.
 Even if you’re doing absolutely nothing, your mind is always busy thinking thoughts.

 4. You aren’t too keen on meeting new people.